natfarleydev/prd-markdown/markdown/advanced/advancedSpellDetails.markdown

 The target coalesces into a semi-physical form for a short period of time.
-While subject to the spell, the incorporeal creature takes half damage (50%) from nonmagical attack forms, and full damage from magic
+While subject to the spell, the incorporeal creature takes half damage (50%) from nonmagical attack forms, and full damage from magic weapons, spells, spell-like effects, and supernatural effects.

-## weapons, spells, spell-like effects, and supernatural effects.
+## Ghostbane Dirge, Mass

 **School** transmutation; **Level** bard 4, cleric 5, inquisitor 5, paladin 3